-The investment was recorded at fair value (which approximates cost).
-The investment in Intensity has been irrevocably designated as a financial asset recorded at fair value with gains and losses recorded through OCI.
+The investment is recorded at fair value (which approximates cost) and has been irrevocably designated as a financial asset recorded at fair value with gains and losses recorded through OCI.
 The fair value of the asset is determined by considering other comparable equity funding transactions by Intensity with unrelated investors.